Piepa Cleary

-Piepa May Cleary (born 17 July 1996) is an Australian cricketer who took 12 wickets in 14 games during the 2013–14 WNCL season after debuting in December 2012.
+Piepa May Cleary (born 17 July 1996) is an Australian former professional cricketer.

+Career

 The right-arm bowler was selected in the 2011 Australian under-18 Talent Camp as a 15-year old after taking eight wickets at the 2010-11 under-18 National Championships.

 As a teenager, Cleary was also part of Australia's under-19 girls team at the 2011 Indoor Cricket Juniors World Series, before captaining the under-16s to glory in 2012.
 The South Perth product picked up 12 wickets during that tournament.

+She took 12 wickets in 14 games during the 2013–14 WNCL season after debuting in December 2012.

 She travelled to Dubai with the Commonwealth Bank Shooting Stars to play an England Academy team in April 2015 and has signed with the Perth Scorchers in the WBBL.

 She is part of the current Shooting Stars squad, and was selected in the Cricket Australia Governor-General's XI to face South Africa.

 The opening bowler played in every WNCL match for Western Australia in the 2016–2017 season in the lead up to season two of the WBBL.